Sienci-Labs/Resources/gsender/ytsb-gs-setup-and-layout.md

 ### Tools

 In the Tools tab provides wizards you can use to walk through XY squaring or movement tuning of your machine.
-Wasteboard surfacing, keyboard shortcuts, gamepad profiles and legacy firmware settings round out the offering.
+Wasteboard surfacing, keyboard shortcuts, and gamepad profiles.

 ![](/_images/_gsender/_setup/gs_set_maintools.jpg)

 ### Config

 The final tab is the configuration tab.
-Here you will find an extensive list of settings, starting with the basics, motors, probe, status lights, homing/limits, spindle/laser, tool changing, rotary, and more.
+Here you will find an extensive list of settings, starting with the basics, motors, probe, homing/limits, spindle/laser, tool changing, rotary, and more.

 ![](/_images/_gsender/_setup/gs_set_configlist.gif){.aligncenter .size-full}

 Some things you'll likely want to check out in config are:

 **Preferred Units** where you can toggle between metric (mm) and imperial (in) units, **Baud Rate** needed for your CNC (default is 115200) and **Reconnect Automatically**, which allows you to reconnect the the last machine you used, automatically.

 ![](/_images/_gsender/_setup/gs_set_configstart.jpg){.aligncenter .size-medium}